Group cohesiveness: Antecedents of cohesion

 The bonds between group members do not develop spontaneously.
 They develop from a number of components such as attraction, coordination, sense of belonging and shared emotions.
 The components can be known as antecedents of cohesion.
 Moreover, they also define the nature of cohesion.
 Each component is explained in-depth below.

 Attraction

-Festinger and his colleagues in 1950 highly focused on attraction as a force in comparison to any other forces.
+Festinger and his colleagues in 1950 focused on attraction as a force in comparison to any other forces.
 In a study, they asked the group members to identify all their good friends and calculated the ratio of ingroup choices to outgroup choices.
 According to Dion in 2000, the greater the ratio, the greater the cohesiveness of the group.
 Hogg in 1992 and 2001 noted personal attraction is not a group cohesion even though members of cohesive groups like one another.
 Group cohesion is similar to a type of group-level attraction which, according to Hogg, is known as social attraction.
 Social attraction is a liking for other group members based on their status as typical group members.
 Attraction is a basic ingredient for most groups, however, when interpersonal relations between group members intensify, it can transform a conjoined group into a cohesive one.